 The CISO should lead and coordinate an enterprise’s response (General Counsel, Risk Management, PR/Marketing, Executive Management) to a cyber-attack.
 This person should be listed in the IRP.

 With technologically empowered employees all accessing the network via a raft of mobile devices (smart phones, tablets etc.), a data/privacy breach can occur from simply losing a mobile device.
 Ensuring the devices are encrypted means that even if a device is lost or stolen, the data cannot be used which will mitigate the potential exposure.

-A current and enforced network security policy should outline the organizational rules for appropriate use of an organization’s computer resources, including enforcement procedures.
+A current and enforced network security policy should outline the organisational rules for appropriate use of an organisation’s computer resources, including enforcement procedures.

 The policy among other things should discuss strong password protocols, website access and usage restrictions, as well as appropriate email usage.

 Want to Know More?

 Taking stock and knowing your company’s risk exposures is the first step towards improving cyber resilience.
 With cyber security vulnerabilities everywhere, knowing how you can improve your company’s defences and how to deal with the aftermath of an attack is more important than ever.

 Read more about how Chubb can assist you in the preparation for and assistance after a cyber incident, or contact us to find out more.

 No part of this article may be reproduced in any written, electronic, recording, or printed form without written permission of Chubb.

 @2022 Chubb.
 The contents of this document are for informative purposes only and do not constitute advice.
 Please review the full terms, conditions and exclusions of our policies to consider whether they are right for you.
 Coverage may be underwritten by one or more Chubb companies or our network partners.
 Not all coverages and services are available in all countries and territories.
 Chubb® and its respective logos, and Chubb.
 Insured.SM are protected trademarks of Chubb.